 The School of Journalism will accept only 4 units of approved transferred graduate credit.
-Normally, full-time students can complete the program in four semesters.
-These programs may be attended on a parttime basis.
+Normally, full-time students in the Master of Arts in Journalism and the Master of Arts in Strategic Public Relations can complete the program in four semesters.
+The Master of Arts in Specialized Journalism can be completed in a 10-month summer session, fall and spring semester enrollment cycle.
+These programs may be attended on a part-time basis.